HERMES-DKZ/quarto-publishing/episodes/03markdownbasics.md

 # Introduction
 ## History of the MOMA
 ### Founding
-MoMA was founded in 1929 in New York City by a group of patrons, including Abby Aldrich Rockefeller.
+The MoMA was founded in 1929 in New York City by a group of patrons, including Abby Aldrich Rockefeller.
 Its mission was to introduce the public to modern art and cultivate appreciation for contemporary creative expression.
 Early acquisitions focused on European avant-garde works, and the museum quickly became a hub for exhibitions, education, and innovation in the arts.
 ### Recent History
 Over the decades, MoMA has expanded both physically and conceptually.
 Renovations, new wings, and acquisitions have diversified its collection, integrating photography, design, and media arts.
 Recent decades saw increased international representation and digital initiatives, reflecting global contemporary practices.
 Today, MoMA balances historic modernist works with experimental contemporary pieces, maintaining its role as a dynamic cultural institution.
 ## Overview of the Dataset